tagoro9/fotingo/README.md

 Right now this file will store the username and password to your JIRA account in plaintext.
 I'm working on improving that.

+### Local configuration files

+You can create local configuration files to your project.
+Just create a `.fotingo` file inside your project root folder.
+This file, needs to be in JSON format as well.
+If such file exist, any missing configuration will be added to this file instead.
+You can also overwrite global configuration in this file.
+An example config file may just be:

+    {
+      "github": {
+        "owner": "another-github-username"
+      }
+    }

 ## Usage